Contract Disputes – Find out Your Legal Rights

 Human nature being what it is, however, people will continue to enter informal agreements as they have since time immemorial.
 They will continue to be disappointed by expectations and will the need for lawyers to navigate their disputes remains.

-At David H. Nuri, Barrister & Solicitor, we litigate your contract disputes through negotiation, arbitration and the courts.
-We help you secure your expectations.
+At David H. Nuri, Barrister & Solicitor, I litigate your contract disputes through negotiation, arbitration and the courts.
+I help you secure your expectations.
 Please visit our website at www.nurilaw.ca or call David H. Nuri, Barrister and Solicitor at (416) 323-5092 to find out more about your contractual legal rights.

 The information contained herein is not intended to be legal advice.